By Michael J. de la Merced

 As Yahoo’s latest chief executive and newest board members settle into their roles, they will be confronted with the same problem that has bedeviled their predecessors: how to fix one of Silicon Valley’s most crisis-plagued companies.

-for now by Ross B. Levinsohn, whose roots lie in media,
+The turnaround effort at Yahoo will be led for now by Ross B. Levinsohn, whose roots lie in media, advertising, and deal-making. |

 The turnaround effort will be led for now by Ross B. Levinsohn, whose roots lie in media, advertising, and deal-making.